alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

     ```

     where `pairs` is an array of `Pair<View, String>` objects listing the shared element views and names that you'd like to share between activities.
 Don't forget to give your shared elements unique transition names either [programatically][setTransitionName] or in [XML][transitionName].
 Otherwise, the transition will likely break!
+* To programatically trigger a return transition, call `finishAfterTransition()` instead of `finish()`.
-* By default, material-themed applications will start their enter content transition before the exit content transition has completed, creating a slight overlap that makes content transitions appear more seamless and dramatic.
-To explicitly enable or disable this behavior, you can call the [`setWindowAllowEnterTransitionOverlap()`][setWindowAllowEnterTransitionOverlap] method or set the flag in your theme's XML.
-A [similar flag][setWindowAllowReturnTransitionOverlap] can also be set to either enable or disable the Activity's return and reenter transition overlap as well.
+* By default, material-themed applications have their enter/return content transitions started a tiny bit before their exit/reenter content transitions complete, creating a small overlap that makes the overall effect more seamless and dramatic.
+If you wish to explicitly disable this behavior, you can do so by calling the [`setWindowAllowEnterTransitionOverlap()`][setWindowAllowEnterTransitionOverlap] and [`setWindowAllowReturnTransitionOverlap()`][setWindowAllowReturnTransitionOverlap] methods or in your theme's XML.

 ### Introducing the Fragment Transition API

-If you are working with Fragment transitions, the API is similar with a couple of differences:
+If you are working with Fragment transitions, the API is similar with a couple small differences:

 * Content [exit][Fragment#setExitTransition], [enter][Fragment#setEnterTransition], [reenter][Fragment#setReenterTransition], and [return][Fragment#setReturnTransition] transitions should be set by calling the corresponding methods in the `Fragment` class or as attributes in your Fragment's XML tag.
 * Shared element [exit][Fragment#setSharedElementExitTransition], [enter][Fragment#setSharedElementEnterTransition], [reenter][Fragment#setSharedElementReenterTransition], and [return][Fragment#setSharedElementReturnTransition] transitions should also be set by calling the corresponding methods in the `Fragment` class or as attributes in your Fragment's XML.
-* Whereas Activity transitions are triggered by an explicit call to `startActivity()`, Fragment transitions are run automatically when a fragment is added, removed, attached, detached, shown, or hidden by a `FragmentTransaction`.
+* Whereas Activity transitions are triggered by explicit calls to `startActivity()` and `finishAfterTransition()`, Fragment transitions are triggered automatically when a fragment is added, removed, attached, detached, shown, or hidden by a `FragmentTransaction`.
 * Shared elements should be specified as part of the `FragmentTransaction` by calling the [`addSharedElement(View, String)`][addSharedElement] method.

 ### Conclusion

-**TODO: recap** In the next two posts, we will take a look at content transitions and shared element transitions in-depth.
-Don't forget to +1 this post blah blah blah.
+Although this post only gave a brief introduction to the Activitiy and Fragment transition APIs, you will find that understanding the basics of the transition framework first will greatly speed up the development process in the long-run, especially when writing custom `Transition`s.
+In the next two posts we will cover content transitions and shared element transitions even more in-depth to obtain an even greater understanding of what happens under-the-hood.

+As always, thanks for reading!
+Don't hesitate to leave a comment if you have any questions.
+Don't forget to +1 and/or re-share this blog post too!

 <hr class="footnote-divider"/>
 <sup id="footnote1">1</sup> The XML layout  that was used in the example can be viewed [here][exampleXmlLayoutGist].
-If you would like to try out the example yourself, simply copy and paste the code into an empty project and run it. <a href="#ref1" title="Jump to footnote 1.">&#8617;</a>
+If you would like to try out the example yourself, simply copy and paste the code into an empty project and run it. **(TODO: publish project on GitHub and post sample project link)**<a href="#ref1" title="Jump to footnote 1.">&#8617;</a>

   [exampleXmlLayoutGist]: https://gist.github.com/alexjlockwood/a96781b876138c37e88e
   [setExitTransition]: https://developer.android.com/reference/android/view/Window.html#setExitTransition(android.transition.Transition)